Hans Eysenck (1916-1997)

-Hans Eysenck was born on March 4, 1916 in Berlin, to parents heavily involved in the entertainment industry.
-After Germany was overrun by the Nazi’s, Eysenck moved to England and attended University College in London.
-He received his Ph.D. in 1940 and began working at the college in the psychology department.
+Hans Eysenck was born on March 4, 1916 in Berlin.
+His mother was an actress, and his father was a nightclub entertainer.
+With the rise of Nazi power in Germany, Eysenck moved to England in 1934 to attend University College in London.
+He received his PhD in 1940 while working at the college in the psychology department.

 Contribution to Psychology

 Eysenck's primary research interest was in the field of personality.
 He developed the concept of neuroticism, arguing that it was a biological form of emotional instability.
 He frequently argued that much of personality is genetically determined and published several papers on this topic.

 He argued against psychoanalysis, claiming that it was unscientific.
 Instead, he favored a behavioral approach to therapy.
 His theory of personality compares two central factors, extraversion (E) and neuroticism (N), from which four basic personality types flow.
 His personality types are based on Hippocrates's personality formulation:

 - High N, High E results in a choleric personality—an assertive, leader-like person.

 - High N, Low E results in a melancholic personality—a cautious and introverted type.

 - Low N, High E results in a sanguine personality—the sociable and charismatic type.